-After populating an alternate image on a CF card (that is, IDEBACK to image number > 0) it is strongly recommended that you rename (change the volume label) of drive :0 of the new image.
-This is because alternate images are initially exact duplicates of image 0, and it can be difficult to tell which image is currently active.
+After populating an alternate image on a CF card (that is, IDEBACK to image number > 1) it is strongly recommended that you rename (change the volume label) of at least drive :0 of the new image.
+This is because alternate images are initially exact duplicates of the current image, and it can be difficult to discern which image is currently active.
 For example:

-Now when you boot the alternate image, the new volume label "IMAGE1" will be displayed on the LDOS boot screen, with the FREE command, and in directory listings of drive :0.
+Now when you boot the alternate image, the new volume label "IMAGE2" will be displayed on the LDOS boot screen, with the FREE command, and in directory listings of drive :0.

 Back to the main page